Polkadot-Blockchain-Academy/spv-bridge-assignment/README.md

 Does it need to track all headers?

 Basically look at btc relay, see what it does, simplify it, and require that.

+# Competencies

+In this assignment, students will have the opportunity to demonstrate that they have acquired competencies in the following areas:

+1. Validate a block header
+2. Validate a transaction's existence in a block via Merkle proof
+3. Validate some state's existence at some block via Merkle proof

+1. Make basic smart contract-style safety checks
+  - Don't blindly overwrite storage
+  -
+2.